evanwherchek/resutailor/README.md

 <ins>Generate an OpenAI API Key</ins>

-ResuTailor is powered by OpenAi.
+ResuTailor is powered by OpenAI.
 To generate an OpenAI API key, you need to follow these steps:
 1. Visit <https://platform.openai.com> and sign up if you haven't already.
 2. Click on 'API keys'
 3. Click on 'Create new secret key'.